 Buying a car?First car

-After passing your driving test and getting that all-important license, you`ll want to buy a car.
+You’ll want to buy a car after passing your driving test and getting that all-important license.
 But buying a car for the first time can be a daunting experience for some.
-So we have put together a guide to help you along the way.
+So, we have put together a guide to help you along the way.

-Listed below is a guide to help you buy your first car but if you are as lucky as Nilee is and you getting your dad’s car like she is and the insurance paid then there is no need to read on if you’re not as lucky then read on.
+Below is a guide to help you buy your first car.
+If you are as lucky as Nilee and get your dad’s car like she is and the insurance paid, there is no need to read on.
+If you’re not as lucky, then read on.

 Setting your budget

-Before you think about which car to buy decide how much you want to spend.
+Before you decide which car to buy, choose how much you want to spend.
 Calculate how much your fuel, insurance, and road tax costs are likely to be.
 You may want to buy the same kind of car you were learning about.

 Choosing the right car

 With more choices than ever, choosing your perfect car can be a bewildering process.
-Make sure you spend some time working out what you need from your car.
-Think about: • What the car will be used for • How many passengers will be regularly carried • How much will it cost to fuel, tax, insure, service and repair
+Make sure you work out what you need from your car.
+Think about: • What the car will be used for • How many passengers will be regularly carried • How much will it cost to fuel, tax, insure, service and repair?

-Your first contact with a seller can reveal a lot of valuable information about the car, so it’s important you ask the right questions, such as:
+Your first contact with a seller can reveal a lot of valuable information about the car, so it’s essential you ask the right questions, such as:

 • How many previous owners were there?